 The darker colored area will get affected only, and no change will come in the other areas of the image.

 And if you choose “Darken” in the brush mode, it will work vice-versa.

-When removing any wrinkles or black spots from the skin, this is an effective method.
+When removing any wrinkles or black spots from the skin, is an effective method.
 The result will become natural when you remove any dark spots selecting the brush mode to “Lighten” or “Darken”.

 Step 04: Paint Over the Targeted Area